Saints capitalize on Seahawks' mistakes for 13-10 win

 INJURIES

 New Orleans starting left guard Andrus Peat injured his shoulder in the first half.
-He briefly returned but left again late in the second quarter. … Blair appeared to injure his right knee late in the fourth quarter.
+He briefly returned but left again late in the second quarter. … Blair suffered a serious patellar tendon injury to his right knee late in the fourth quarter.
 He had major surgery on the knee early in the 2020 season.

 UP NEXT